 In schools where API is not present, such as 3 Collines and Garbejaire (primary schools), César (middle school) and Simone Veil (high school), API maintains a close relationship with the local parents' associations in those schools.

-In 2016, approximately 200 parent delegates attended the “Conseil de Classe”, meetings that are held each trimester to discuss student grades for each class.
+In 2020, more than 220 parent delegates attended the “Conseil de Classe”, meetings that are held each trimester to discuss student grades for each class.

 Développement Christophe Arsonnaud - Chris informatique